IonaBoulton/AI4EOweek4/README.md

 ```

 #### 2. Model Setup and Fitting
-We first classify the echoes into two categories (leads and sea ice - n_component=2) using a Gaussian Mixture Model (GMM).
+The echoes are first classified into two categories (leads and sea ice - n_component=2) using a Gaussian Mixture Model (GMM).
 ```sh
 gmm = GaussianMixture(n_components=2, random_state=0)
 gmm.fit(data_cleaned)